apache/flink/docs/internal_general_arch.md

 ## The Processes

 When the Flink system is started, it bring up the *JobManager* and one or more *TaskManagers*.
-The JobManager is the coordinator of the Flink system, while the TaskManagers are the worksers that execute parts of the parallel programs.
-When starting the systen in *local* mode, a single JobManager and TaskManager are brought up within the same JVM.
+The JobManager is the coordinator of the Flink system, while the TaskManagers are the workers that execute parts of the parallel programs.
+When starting the system in *local* mode, a single JobManager and TaskManager are brought up within the same JVM.

 When a program is submitted, a client is created that performs the pre-processing and turns the program